What I want to share with you is a topic that rarely sees the light of day, it is a very real but forgotten and unexpressed aspect of grief – envy.

 I recognised that I was envious of our family friends, I would ensure that I picked their calls and messages.
 I encouraged and welcomed more video calls where possible, they’ve visited again and again.

 Your next question is probably “Tolu, are you no longer envious?”

 I am learning to acknowledge and reframe this emotion, to face it head-on, and allow it to play out by not questioning or repressing it.
 I am learning not to judge myself for what I feel because I am unable to control what I feel, but what I can control is what I do with what I am feeling

 I found myself not wanting to share this part of my grieving process and journey with you especially because envy is culturally and spiritually shamed, very few people are willing to acknowledge it to themselves much less admit it to others.
 I found the impact of this emotion so close to home.

 I confided in a friend about not wanting to share this with you.

 Below is an image of our conversation.

 I have her to thank for encouraging me so to share.
-It has taken me a greater deal of courage to share with you a part of this journey which I am not proud of.
-I hope it helps you as you may be journeying through envy.
+It has taken me a greater deal of courage to share with you a part of my grieving process which I am not proud of.
+I hope it helps you process your grief and loss as you may be journeying through envy.